Suspicion of amyloidosis

 Further assessment in brief

 After the discovery of amyloid in a tissue sample, further evaluation should take place to identify the type of amyloidosis, and map its severity and extent.
-It is important to determine whether the amyloidosis accumulation is localised or systemic, and which organs and tissues may have possibly been damaged by it.
+It is important to determine whether the amyloid accumulation is localised or systemic, and which organs and tissues may have been damaged by it.
 This provides the practitioner with a picture of the severity and extent of the amyloidosis and allows a rough estimate of the life expectancy to be made.
-From this, is can be considered whether treatment is possible and, if so, what the options are.
+From there, it can be considered whether treatment is possible and, if so, what the options are.

 In order to determine the presence of amyloid, it is necessary to identify it in tissue samples.
-This can be shown by a positive staining using Congo red with the associated apple-green birefringence in polarised light.
-An abdominal fat biopsy is the most elegant and least harmful method for this purpose, with a >90% chance of detection of most forms of systemic amyloidosis if the biopsy and the processing of it are carried out correctly.
+Amyloid can be detected by a positive staining using Congo Red dye, and the associated apple-green birefringence in polarised light.
+An abdominal fat biopsy is the most elegant and least invasive method for this purpose, with a >90% chance of detection of most forms of systemic amyloidosis, if the biopsy and the processing of it are carried out correctly.
 A good alternative is to perform a rectal biopsy.
-If one of these methods gives a negative result, but a strong suspicion of amyloidosis remains, then it is worthwhile to also carry out the other one (or try the somewhat less positive bone marrow biopsy).
-However, if all these biopsies are negative yet the suspicion of amyloid nevertheless persists, then a biopsy of the suspected organ or tissue is appropriate.
+If one of these methods gives a negative result, but a strong suspicion of amyloidosis remains, then it is worthwhile to carry out the other method (or take a bone marrow biopsy, a somewhat less reliable method of detection).
+However, if all these biopsies are negative and the suspicion of amyloid nevertheless persists, then a biopsy of the suspected organ or tissue is appropriate.

-Below is an example of the Congo red colouring of a suction (aspiration) biopsy of fat tissue.
+Below is an example of the Congo Red coloring of a suction (aspiration) biopsy of fat tissue.
 This sample can be taken at an outpatient clinic under local anesthetic, just beneath the skin of the stomach close to the navel (bellybutton).
 Download the instruction video (approx. 15 MB) here and see the Fat aspiration procedure 2019 (pdf file) for more details.

 |Fat aspiration – normal light||Fat aspiration – polarised light|

-As can be seen in the above images, the amyloid is visible as red-coloured deposits between the normal, blue-coloured structure of the fat tissue.
-When this is viewed under polarised light, the red colour changes to green or yellow-green.
-This green birefringence under polarised light of material dyed with Congo red is characteristic of amyloid.
+As can be seen in the above images, the amyloid is visible as red-colored deposits between the normal, blue-colored structure of the fat tissue.
+When viewed under polarised light, the red color changes to green or yellow-green.
+The green birefringence of material dyed with Congo Red under polarised light is characteristic of amyloid.

-In the laboratory, the presence and quantity of the precursor proteins, as how these building blocks of the amyloid are called, can then be examined.
+In the laboratory, the presence and quantity of the precursor proteins can then be examined.
 It is also possible to look under a microscope in tissue pieces of the affected organ on a specimen slide with specific antibodies (directed against the precursor proteins) in order to establish the presence of amyloid irrefutably and to investigate which type of amyloid is involved.

-After confirmation of the presence of amyloid in tissue, the amyloid should be typed.
-In many cases, a good prediction of the type of amyloid can be made based on history, symptoms and clinical picture.
+After confirmation of the presence of amyloid in tissue, the amyloid should be classified.
+In many cases, a good assessment of the type of amyloid can be made based on medical history, symptoms and clinical picture.
 A patient with long-standing rheumatoid arthritis and nephrotic syndrome almost certainly has the AA type.
 Someone with polyneuropathy who belongs to a family with hereditary amyloidosis is likely to have the ATTR type.
-And for a patient with the characteristic “shoulder pads” and a significantly enlarged tongue, the AL type is most likely.
+And for a patient with the distinctive swelling of both shoulders (“shoulder pads”) and a significantly enlarged tongue, the AL type is most likely.
 Blood, urine and bone marrow tests can also help to predict the type of amyloidosis.
-In case of AL amyloidosis, proteins produced by malignant plasma cells (free light chains) can almost always be detected in the blood and / or urine and malignant plasma cells can be detected in the bone marrow.
+In thre case of AL amyloidosis, proteins produced by malignant plasma cells (free light chains) can almost always be detected in the blood and / or urine and malignant plasma cells can be detected in the bone marrow.
 With AA amyloidosis, elevated acute phase proteins (such as CRP and the precursor protein SAA) can be found in the blood.
-This is indicative of, but certainly not conclusive for AA amyloidosis.
-These inflammatory proteins may also be present in the blood at high levels in many other circumstances.
+This is indicative of, but certainly not proof of AA amyloidosis, as these inflammatory proteins may also be present in the blood at high levels in many other circumstances.

-Even though a certain type of amyloid is clinically plausible, confirmation of the amyloid type is necessary.
+Even when a certain type of amyloid is clinically plausible, confirmation of the amyloid type is necessary.
 The treatment, prognosis and consequences of the different types of systemic amyloidosis vary considerably.